Greyfriars, Canterbury: Greyfriars Chapel

 In 1919, Major HG James, the owner of the Greyfriars estate, attempted to restore the single surviving building from the estate to its original form, and commissioned some excavation of the grounds.
 This building was the former guesthouse, which is now known as the Greyfriars Chapel.

 This was modernised by Dr John Burgon Bickersteth and Harry Jackman QC in the mid-twentieth century, developing the upper rooms into a vestry and chapel.
-This renovation was completed in memory of Julian Bickersteth, Archdeacon of Maidstone from 1942-1958.
+This renovation was completed in memory of Julian Bickersteth, Archdeacon of Maidstone from 1942 to 1958.

 In 1958, the Greyfriars estate and Franciscan Gardens were purchased by the Dean and Chapter of Canterbury Cathedral.

 Today

-In 2000, the Greyfriars Chapel and Franciscan Gardens were sold to the Eastbridge Hospital of St Thomas the Martyr, Canterbury, who currently oversee the everyday maintenance of the building, and the weekly services in the Chapel.
+In 2000, the Greyfriars Chapel and Franciscan Gardens were sold to the Eastbridge Hospital of St Thomas the Martyr, Canterbury, who currently oversee the everyday maintenance of the building, and the weekly services in the chapel.
 Surrounded by the Franciscan Gardens, it is a haven of peace in the middle of a bustling city.